Stari dvor: World Wars and Interbellum

-The Palace was damaged in both World Wars.
-After World War I the Palace was repaired, while the first important restoration was done around 1930.
+The palace was damaged in both World Wars.
+After World War I the palace was reconstructed and upgraded in 1922, being adapted into the large, semicircular building.
+The first important restoration took place around 1930.
 The complex, and the royal garden, were entered through monumental, decorative stone arches with gates.

-In 1919 and 1920, meetings of the Provisional National Assembly took place there.
+In 1919 and 1920, meetings of the Provisional National Assembly of the newly-formed Kingdom of Serbs, Croats, and Slovenes took place in the palace.
 Royal festivities and receptions of foreign guests took place there until 1941.
-It remained the royal residence until 1922 (King Peter, 1903–21, King Alexander, 1921–22), until the neighboring Novi Dvor became royal palace in 1922.
-In order to construct the Novi Dvor, the Palace with the towers had to be demolished.
+It remained the royal residence until 1922 (King Peter I, 1903–21, and King Alexander I of Yugoslavia, 1921–22), when the neighboring Novi Dvor became royal residence in 1922.
+In order to construct the Novi Dvor, the Palace with the Towers had to be demolished.

-In 1922 the Maršalat was adapted on the design of architect Momir Korunović.
-The original edifice was modest and ground-level, which hosted the royal guard.
+In 1922, the Maršalat building was reconstructed on the design of architect Momir Korunović.
+The original edifice was modest and ground-level and hosted the Royal Guard.
 Korunović's design of the eastern façade was mostly plain, but the western, facing the court, was richly decorated with ornaments.
-The Maršalat, including the Ministry of the Court and royal administration, occupied the central part of the building, while the wings had apartments for royal guests, which partially hastened the construction as it needed to host the guests of the royal wedding between King Alexander and Princess Maria.
+The Maršalat building, including the royal administration, occupied the central part of the building, while the wings had apartments for royal guests, which partially hastened the construction as it needed to host the guests of the royal wedding between King Alexander I of Yugoslavia and the Princess Maria.

-During World War II, the palace was bombed and partially demolished on the very first day of the German attack, during the bombing of Belgrade on 6 April 1941.
-German soldiers were often taking photos in front of the ruined building.
-First groups of arrested Jews were sent by the Germans to clear the rubble.
-Soon, the reconstruction of the building began but wasn't finished until October 1944 when the city was liberated as the dome remained demolished.
+During World War II, the palace was partially demolished on the very first day of the bombing of Belgrade, on 6 April 1941.
+Soon, the reconstruction of the building began but wasn't finished until October 1944 when Belgrade was liberated as the dome laid in ruins.